huqi-pr/PaddlePaddleDocs-badge/README.md

 ### Data collection

-This project uses the GitHub REST API to gather public data about contributions to [the `withastro` org](https://github.com/withastro/).
+This project uses the GitHub REST API to gather public data about contributions to [the `PaddlePaddle` org](https://github.com/PaddlePaddle/).
 Data collection is run once per day in a GitHub action and automatically committed to this repository.

 You can run `pnpm collect-stats` to run data collection locally (for example to test changes to the script), but should first ensure a `GITHUB_TOKEN` [environment variable](https://docs.astro.build/en/guides/environment-variables/) is set up, containing a GitHub personal access token.